Suggester/Documentation/staff/massdelete.md

 # Command: massdelete
 ---
 ### Description
-Use this command delete multiple suggestions at once
+Use this command to delete multiple suggestions at once

 ### Usage
 Use `.massdelete [suggestion IDs] (-r <reason>)` in any channel the bot can read & send messages in